 Use the right choke for dove hunting: There is no single best choke for dove hunting.
 In some situations a wide-open skeet bore is good if birds are coming to a water hole or passing 15 to 25 yards from your position.
 For a more typical situation of pass shooting birds at random distances, go with improved, modified, or in a double, a combination of those two chokes.
 A full choke is seldom needed for dove hunting.

-Wear camouflage or drab clothing and avoid movement: Blaze orange has its place in hunting, but not dove hunting.
+Wear camouflage or drab clothing and avoid movement: Blaze orange hunting apparel has its place in hunting, but not dove hunting.
 These birds see color and will flare when they detect bright-hued clothing that sticks out from its surroundings.
 A tan or olive-colored outfit is just about as good as camouflage clothing, but no matter what you wear, be sure to also avoid moving when a bird or flock is in view.
 Once they've been exposed to a bit of hunting pressure, doves become particularly wary and will flare if a hunter repositions himself or starts to raise his gun before they are in range.

 Hunt early and hunt late: Opening day is the best time to hunt doves.
 The birds have not been shot at yet and they often fly close, presenting easy shots.
 Another reason to be in the field on opening day is that lots of other hunters are out.
 That tends to keep the birds moving from field to field, giving you more shooting opportunities.